KianMun/bioprograms/README.md

 # matching2DNAstrings
 To determine if 2 DNA strings are an exact match

+# naive_matching
+Naive matching (iterative) of pattern on sequence string, contains 3 different variations.
+3 variation as described:
+EXACT Naive Matching
+EXACT Naive Matching with Reverse complement of Pattern being considered Naive matching with Mismatch, in the below example is 2 mismatches

 # phred33toQ
 Convert phred33 ACII values to Quality scores